Coaran/coaran.github.io/_posts/2020-07-06-TryHackMe-Day-Seven.markdown

 categories: pwn
 ---

-Here is day six of the 30 days of pwn challenge.
+Here is day seven of the 30 days of pwn challenge.
 Today we will be looking at 2 TryHackMe machines: [Brainpan](https://tryhackme.com/room/brainpan) and [Brainstorm](https://tryhackme.com/room/brainstorm)

 ## Brainstorm